dhess/mellon/mellon-server/README.md

 * `PUT /state` sets the controller's current state.
 Use this method to lock and unlock the controller.

-See the package documentation for details on the `Content-Type`s and response body formats.
+See [API.md](API.md) for detailed documentation on the REST service.